 Abstract:

-China has the largest apple yield in the world, and harvesting is one of the most complex and least mechanized processes.
-Apple picking robots, equipped with autonomous operation capabilities, will contribute to the advancement of the apple industry.
-The picking manipulators is a key component of the picking robot, required a small size, light weight, large operational range, and high modularity.
-However, current apple picking manipulators often feature complex structures and limited modularity, making them unsuitable for multi-arm picking operations.
-To overcome these limitations, it is necessary to develop an apple picking manipulators with a larger range of motion, high modularity, and lightweight structure.
-Optimizing the configuration parameters of these manipulators is essential for achieving efficient, stable, and flexible operation.
-Existing researches primarily focus on optimizing parameters through space constraints rather than motion performance.
-In response, a modular configuration apple picking manipulator was designed and an optimization design method was proposed to optimize the parameters of the manipulator.
-Firstly, based on the distribution of fruits in orchards and operational requirements, a specialized apple picking manipulator was designed.
-The manipulator consisted of three translational joints and three rotational joints.
-The three translational joints control motion along the
+Apple harvesting is one of the most complex and least mechanized processes at present.
+A picking robot can greatly contribute to the advancement of the apple industry.
+Among them, the picking manipulator is one of the key components in the picking robot.
+However, the current apple picking manipulators are limited to the complex structures and low modularity, unsuitable for the multi-arm picking operations.
+It is necessary to develop an apple-picking manipulator with a larger range of motion, high modularity, and a lightweight structure.
+Efficient, stable, and flexible operation can often be required to optimize the configuration parameters of the manipulators.
+Particularly, the space constraints rather than motion performance have been focused primarily on optimization in recent years.
+In this study, a modular configuration of the apple-picking manipulator was designed to optimize the parameters of the motion performance.
+Firstly, an apple-picking manipulator was designed to fully meet the operational requirements, according to the distribution of the fruits in orchards.
+The manipulator consisted of three translational and three rotational joints.
+Specifically, the three translational joints were used to control the motion along the

 x,